 2. Clean and trim the mushrooms

-After soaking, the wood ear mushrooms need to be re-washed carefully and remove from the hard end part.
+After soaking, the wood ear mushrooms need to be re-washed carefully and removed from the hard end part.
 Some bad-quality wood ear mushrooms may contain lots of sand, which will further spoil your dish.
 When completely cleaned, drain completely.

 Caution: rehydrated wood ear mushrooms must be used within one day.
 Long-soaked wood ear mushrooms or black fungus might be poisonous and harmful to the body.